5T33Z0/Clover-Crate/Desktop_Configs/README.md

 - Adjust `RtVariables` > `CsrActiveConfig` based on used macOS accordingly (see table above)
 - Rename config to `config.plist`and add it to `EFI\CLOVER` folder
 - Add files in ACPI folder to `EFI\CLOVER\ACPI\patched`
-- Add additional Kexts necessary for your Hardware and peripherals to `EFI\CLOVER\kexts\other`
+- Add additional kexts necessary for your Hardware and peripherals to `EFI\CLOVER\kexts\other`
 - Copy the EFI Folder to a FAT32 formatted flash drive and try booting from it

 #### Required ACPI Hotpatches